peteroupc/peteroupc.github.io/bernoulli.md

     1. Flip the input coin, and compute the _n_<sup>th</sup> upper and lower bounds of _f_ given the number of heads so far, call them _L_ and _U_.
     2. Compute the (_n_&minus;1)<sup>th</sup> upper and lower bounds of _f_ given the number of heads so far, call them _L&prime;_ and _U&prime;_.
 (These bounds must be the same regardless of the outcomes of future coin flips, and the interval [_L&prime;_, _U&prime;_] must equal or entirely contain the interval [_L_, _U_].)

     These parts of the algorithm appear to work for any two sequences of functions (not just polynomials) that converge to _f_, where _L_ or _L&prime;_ and _U_ or _U&prime;_ are their lower and upper bound approximations.
-The section on general factory functions show how this algorithm can be implemented for polynomials.
+The section on general factory functions shows how this algorithm can be implemented for polynomials.
 But how do these steps work when the approximating functions (the functions that converge to _f_) are rational functions with integer coefficients?
 Rational functions with rational coefficients?
 Arbitrary approximating functions?
 5. According to (Mossel and Peres 2005)<sup>[**(21)**](#Note21)</sup>, a pushdown automaton can take a coin with unknown probability of heads of _&lambda;_ and turn it into a coin with probability of heads of _f_(_&lambda;_) only if _f_ is a factory function and can be a solution of a polynomial system with rational coefficients.
 (See "[**Certain Algebraic Functions**](#Certain_Algebraic_Functions)".)
 Are there any results showing whether the converse is true; namely, can a pushdown automaton simulate _any_ _f_ of this kind?
 Note that this question is not quite the same as the question of which algebraic functions can be simulated by a context-free grammar (either in general or restricted to those of a certain ambiguity and/or alphabet size), and is not quite the same as the question of which _probability generating functions_ can be simulated by context-free grammars or pushdown automata, although answers to those questions would be nice.
 (See also Icard 2019<sup>[**(23)**](#Note23)</sup>.
 Answering this question might involve ideas from analytic combinatorics; e.g., see the recent works of Cyril Banderier and colleagues.)

 <a id=Correctness_and_Performance_Charts></a>